xxthunder/MyOpenHAB/README.md

 ## Ansible and Docker

-My goal was to automate any further installation and configuration.
+My goal was to automate any further installation, configuration and updating.
 Ansible seems to be the right tool for that job.
 * Install Ansible on your control host.
 I use the Pi itself for this, so I need these packages:
 ```bash
 sudo apt update